WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

 .. note::
    Notice that there is no way to assign specific error codes to your custom exceptions, this is handled internally by LLU.

-Now, in the function that reads data:
+Now, throw exceptions from a function that reads data:

 .. code-block:: cpp
    :linenos: